-We believe that all students are entitled to a broad, balanced and differentiated curriculum for the first five years of compulsory secondary schooling.
+The Giles Academy believes that all students are entitled to a broad, balanced and differentiated curriculum for the first five years of compulsory secondary schooling.

 - In Key Stage 3 students follow English, Mathematics, Science, Design Technology, Spanish, French or Italian, History, Geography, Philosophy and Ethics, Art, Music, Information Communication Technology and Computing, Physical Education/Games and Citizenship.

-In Key Stage 4 students follow a broad range of subjects: English, Mathematics, Science, Religious Education/Citizenship and PE/Games are all in the core curriculum followed by all students.
+- In Key Stage 4 students follow a broad range of subjects: English, Mathematics, Science, Religious Education/Citizenship and PE/Games are all in the core curriculum followed by all students.
 The Grammar curriculum also covers French/Spanish/Italian, History, Geography and Science.